Donald Trump Doubles Down On Claim That Hurricane Dorian Could Hit Alabama, Blasts ‘Phony’ Hurricane Report

 However, none of the models predicting Dorian’s path have the storm going anywhere near Alabama.
 And indeed, the National Weather Service (NWS) was forced to tweet out that no parts of Dorian were ever expected to hit any part of Alabama, and that the storm was too far east for it to be a concern for nervous Alabamians, worried after Trump’s statement.

-Trump however, continued to insist that he was right, repeating the claim again after the NWS tweet, and then again during a Sunday-afternoon meeting with Federal Emergency Management Agency (FEMA) officials.
+Trump, however, continued to insist that he was right, repeating the claim again after the NWS tweet, and then again during a Sunday afternoon meeting with Federal Emergency Management Agency (FEMA) officials.

-One reporter who contradicted Trump’s claims about Dorian hitting Alabama was ABC News’ Jon Karl, who stated that Trump “mis-stated the storm’s trajectory.”
-In a Monday-night tweet, Trump called Karl a “lightweight reporter” who had given a “phony hurricane report.”
+One reporter who contradicted Trump’s claims about Dorian hitting Alabama was ABC News’ Jon Karl, who stated that Trump “misstated the storm’s trajectory.”

+In a Monday night tweet, Trump called Karl a “lightweight reporter” who had given a “phony hurricane report.”

 IMPORTANT: The headline for this #Dorian advisory is NOT that the wind speed has slightly decreased.
 The combined wind, surge, and floods hazards are the same or even worse since the hurricane has become larger.
 Full advisory: https://t.co/tW4KeGdBFb pic.twitter.com/vbtsENgUMt